-Sure, water is refreshing and the purest form of hydration, but let's be honest, it can get pretty boring.
+Sure, water is refreshing and the purest form of hydration, but let's be honest, it can get a little boring.

-The good news is that there are plenty of low-sugar drinks out there to help you get your sweet fix without going overboard.
+Isn't it sweet then that are plenty of low-sugar drinks out there to help you get your fix without going overboard.

 1. Minna Tropical Green Sparkling Tea

-Per 1-can serving of Green Sparkling Tea: 0 calories, 0 grams fat, 0 milligrams sodium, 0 grams carbohydrates (0 grams fiber, 0 grams sugar), 0 grams protein
+Per 1-can serving of Green Sparkling Tea: 0 calories, 0 grams fat, 0 milligrams sodium, 0 grams carbohydrates (0 grams fiber, 0 grams sugar, 0 grams added sugar), 0 grams protein

 If you grew up drinking sweetened iced tea and are doing your best to kick your sugar habit, Minna's sparkling teas are your answer.
 Each can also packs 45 milligrams of caffeine — about the amount in a half cup of coffee — so it's a great afternoon pick-me-up if you need a boost.